 9 Quotes From Children's Literature On Grief

 The sad truth of life is that we must all experience loss and grief.
 Even sadder, we know to expect them not just once, but often.
 In those moments, we turn to family, friends, or other channels of comfort to help ebb the overwhelming feeling of mourning.
-In this, we delve into the comforts of our childhood, where quotes about loss and bereavement, an how to deal with it, may have been overlooked.
+Here, we delve into the comforts of our childhood, where quotes about loss and bereavement – and how to deal with it – may have been overlooked.

-1. Where the Wild Things Are by Maurice Sendak
+1. Maurice Sendak, author of Where the Wild Things Are

 "I have nothing now but praise for my life.
 I'm not unhappy.
 I cry a lot because I miss people.
 They die and I can't stop them.
 They leave me and I love them more...What I dread is the isolation. ...
 There are so many beautiful things in the world which I will have to leave when I die, but I'm ready, I'm ready, I'm ready."